evolvingstuff/vdw2/content/posts/vitamindwiki-provides-answers-to-vitamin-d-questions.md

 Salmon have a lot of vitamin D &nbsp; &nbsp; &nbsp;(True for wild salmon, False for farmed salmon, which has only 1/4 as much)

-10,000 IU of vitamin D is toxic &nbsp; &nbsp; &nbsp;(MYTH - <a href="/posts/as-a-monotherapy-12000-iu-of-vitamin-d-can-be-taken-for-1-year" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 898">as a monotherapy, 12,000 IU of vitamin D can be taken for > 1 year</a>.
+10,000 IU of vitamin D is toxic &nbsp; &nbsp; &nbsp;(MYTH - [as a monotherapy, 12,000 IU of vitamin D can be taken for > 1 year](/tags/as-a-monotherapy-12000-iu-of-vitamin-d-can-be-taken-for-1-year.html).
 Far more if the cofactors are balanced

 There is no risk to my starting to take 5,000 IU of vitamin D&nbsp; &nbsp; &nbsp; (FALSE - About 1 in 300 people have an allergic reaction, probably due to low Magnesium or [tiki-index.php?page_id=5264|allergy to** wool **])